Our 20th Annual Retreat will be huge. Watch for details Mar 1st!

 - Enjoy a low instructor-to-student ratio that enhances intimacy and one-on-one time with our mentors

-- Master your craft with 7 master classes and 3 co-writes over 5 inspirational days
+- Master your craft with 5 master classes and intensive co-writing sessions with up-and-coming artists over 5 inspirational days

 - Get important feedback and learn from others in our semi-private critique session with your choice of one mentor.

 - Co-writing in a group session with one or our sponsored artists under the auspices of our Nashville mentors

 - UK hit songwriter/producer Matty Benbrook and our sponsored artitsts will assist with recording the top song of each day